boutproject/BOUT-dev/manual/sphinx/developer_docs/mesh.rst

    rectangular mesh so the number of radial points (x) can’t change in the poloidal direction (y).

--  ``QuiltMesh`` (``src/mesh/quiltmesh.cxx``) is a more general mesh under development (i.e. **not** recommended except for testing).
-The primary advantage is that it allows the number of points in x to vary between regions so the number of radial grid points in the core no longer needs to be the same as the number in the private flux regions.

 Grid data sources
 -----------------